-So, as we mentioned above, what we eat really does have an effect on promoting hair growth.
-We believe in taking a holistic approach to hair care.
-Diet makes a difference to the health of our scalp and the kind of hair we grow.
-You can find out more in our blog, Choose the Best Food for Hair Growth.
-In addition, we’ve summarised some of the most important vitamins and nutrients for hair growth below:
+As I mentioned above, what we eat does affect our hair growth.
+I take a holistic approach to hair care.
+Diet makes a difference to the health of our scalp and the strength of our hair.

 - Iron for strong, healthy hair

-- Vitamin C to help your body absorb iron and build collagen
+- Vitamin C helps your body absorb iron and build collagen

 - Vitamin A for sebum production